ElementoLab/imc/README.md

 ## Documentation

-Documentation is for now mostly a skeleton but will be enlarged soon:
+Documentation is for now mostly a skeleton but will be expanded soon:

 ```bash
 make docs